Logo

 Senior Software Engineer

-I worked in TravelPerk as a full-stack senior software engineer.
+I worked in TravelPerk as a senior full-stack software engineer, using React for frontend and Python with Django and Tornado for backend.

 Social Point Logo